 I am a sneeze guard heiress.
 No, really, I am!
-You know the plexiglass thing that is required by law to be over salad bars and buffets?
+You know the Plexiglas-type thing that is required by law to be over salad bars and buffets?
 My dad, Pittsburgh restauranteur Johnny Garneau, invented that in 1959.
 That is my claim to fame.
 I am one of five kids who grew up with an inventor, entrepreneur, restaurateur, and germaphobic father—kind of like the dad on the movie, Honey, I Shrunk the Kids.
 That doesn’t mean I am rich in money, but rich in experience with food, hospitality, and spirit.
 Plus, an abundance of joie de vivre.

 I also inherited the hospitality gene.
 Yes–anecdotal evidence proves there is such a gene and I got it!

-© 2013.
+© 2016.
 All written content and photographs on this blog with the exception of where noted are the property of Barbara Kelley.
 You may link to the site but written content and photographs may not be used without my written permission.
 Thank you!
 All rights reserved.

 Feel free to comment on the blog or contact me directly at email@example.com.